Gomorrah (film): Plot

 RobertoRoberto is a graduate who works in waste management.
-His boss, Franco provides a low-cost toxic waste disposal service that allows northern industrialists to dispose of materials like chromium and asbestos in the countryside of southern Italy.
+His boss, Franco, provides a low-cost toxic waste disposal service that allows northern industrialists to dispose of materials like chromium and asbestos in the countryside of southern Italy.
 Franco and Roberto orchestrate the illegal disposal of the waste at abandoned quarries and other environmentally-sensitive sites.
 During one such operation, a drum of toxic chemicals is accidentally spilled on a driver.
 Franco refuses to call an ambulance, and hires children to drive the trucks when the workers refuse to continue their work.
 Later, Franco and Roberto meet a family of farmers who, desperate to extinguish their debts, decide to allow the burial of chemical substances in their countryside.
 An elderly farmer gifts Roberto a basket of peaches, but Franco later tells him to throw them away because they are contaminated.
-Roberto then decides to quit his job and tells Franco he cannot bring himself to poison the earth, to which Franco says that he shouldn't think he is the better man, because he solving problems others had caused, and allowed people to repay their debts.
+Roberto then decides to quit his job and tells Franco he cannot bring himself to poison the earth, to which Franco says that he should not think he is the better man, because thanks to men like them Italy was able to join the European Union by solving problems others had caused, and allowed people to repay their debts.
 Roberto walks alone on a desolate countryside road.

 PasqualePasquale is an haute couture tailor who works for Iavarone, a garment factory owner with ties to the Camorra.
 Pasquale takes a night-job training Chinese garment workers.
 As they are competing with Camorra-controlled firms, the Chinese drive him to and from work in the trunk of their car.
-His secret work is discovered nonetheless, and his Chinese associates are killed in a drive-by.
+His secret work is discovered, and his Chinese associates are killed in a drive-by shooting.
 He survives the attack, but resigns his job.
 Later, working as a truck driver, he is in a transport café where he spots Scarlett Johansson on TV wearing one of his dresses.
 He smiles wryly as he drives away.